 What is OTE (On-Target Earnings)?
 Definition, salary calculation, and examples

-On-Target Earnings (OTE) refer to the total potential salary an employee can earn, which includes their base salary and the maximum commission available.
+On-target earnings (OTE) refer to the total potential salary an employee can earn, which includes their base salary and the maximum commission available.
 This payment structure is commonly used in sales roles to motivate performance and reward success.

 What is OTE?